This article is part of a larger series on Payroll Services.

 - Employee email address: Employees will use this email address to log in to their Gusto accounts; they’ll be able to retrieve check stubs, change their personal information, etc.

 - Hire date: Their official hire date.

 - Job title: Enter the employee’s job title.
-If the employee performs the same job as an existing employee that’s already in your Gusto payroll account, you’ll be able to select it from a drop-down list versus having to enter it.
+If the employee performs the same job as an existing employee that’s already in your Gusto payroll account, you’ll be able to select it from a drop-down versus having to enter it.